William Howard Taft: Return to Yale (1913–1921)

 Taft maintained a cordial relationship with Wilson.
-The former president privately criticized his successor on a number of issues, but made his views known publicly only on Philippine policy.
-Taft was appalled when, after Justice Lamar's death in January 1916, Wilson nominated Brandeis, whom the former president had never forgiven for his role in the Ballinger–Pinchot affair.
-When hearings led to nothing discreditable about Brandeis, Taft intervened with a letter signed by himself and other former ABA presidents, stating that Brandeis was not fit to serve on the Supreme Court.
-Nevertheless, the Democratic-controlled Senate confirmed Brandeis.
+He privately criticized his successor on a number of issues, but made his views known publicly only on Philippine policy.
+Taft was appalled when, after Justice Lamar's death in January 1916, Wilson nominated Brandeis, whom Taft had never forgiven for his role in the Ballinger–Pinchot affair.
+Within days of Brandeis's nomination, Taft began organizing opposition to it among the leadership of the American Bar Association.
+During Brandeis's near-unprecedented confirmation hearings, Taft and six other past ABA presidents sent the Senate Judiciary Committee a joint letter declaring strong opposition to the nomination, citing Brandeis's "reputation, character and professional career".
+Taft called the nomination "an evil disgrace".
+Brandeis was confirmed.
+After joining the Court, Taft came to respect and like Brandeis as a colleague.

 Taft and Roosevelt remained embittered; they met only once in the first three years of the Wilson presidency, at a funeral at Yale.
 They spoke only for a moment, politely but formally.

 As president of the League to Enforce Peace, Taft hoped to prevent war through an international association of nations.
 With World War I raging in Europe, Taft sent Wilson a note of support for his foreign policy in 1915.
 President Wilson accepted Taft's invitation to address the league, and spoke in May 1916 of a postwar international organization that could prevent a repetition.
 Taft supported the effort to get Justice Hughes to resign from the bench and accept the Republican presidential nomination.
 Once this was done, Hughes tried to get Roosevelt and Taft to reconcile, as a united effort was needed to defeat Wilson.
 This occurred on October 3 in New York, but Roosevelt allowed only a handshake, and no words were exchanged.
 This was one of many difficulties for the Republicans in the campaign, and Wilson narrowly won reelection.

 In March 1917, Taft demonstrated public support for the war effort by joining the Connecticut State Guard, a state defense force organized to carry out the state duties of the Connecticut National Guard while the National Guard served on active duty.
 When Wilson asked Congress to declare war on Germany in April 1917, Taft was an enthusiastic supporter; he was chairman of the American Red Cross' executive committee, which occupied much of the former president's time.
 In August 1917, Wilson conferred military titles on executives of the Red Cross as a way to provide them with additional authority to use in carrying out their wartime responsibilities, and Taft was appointed a major general.